 This year, SAP will have the pleasure to award the best event ideas in each participating country as part of the Meet and Code 2018 initiative.
 Participation is voluntary and takes place under the following conditions:

-All qualified events will be prepared and presented to a jury for evaluation.
-The jury will select five winners per category according to a defined selection procedure.
+All Meet and Code Events that participated in one of the four categories (other than public voting) will be pre-selected by the local TechSoup partners and then presented to a jury for final evaluation.
+The jury will select three finalists (including one winner) per category according to a defined selection procedure.